slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 Part one asks us what value is recovered the first time an `rcv` instruction is actually executed (i.e., called with a non-zero argument).
-Let's first to some parsing.
+Let's first do some parsing.

 ``` bqn
 ⟨Split⟩←•Import"../../util/bqn_util/util.bqn"